edsonjuniornarvaes/today-i-learned/nodejs/update-version/update-version.md

 sudo npm install -g n
 ```

-Right after we can install the latest version or stable version as you prefer
+Then we can install the latest version or stable version as you prefer

 Latest version
 ```bash